 On a quarterly basis, we provide for income taxes based upon an estimated annual effective income tax rate.
-We recognized income tax expense of \$0.6 million and \$0.5 million for the three months ended September 30, 2019 and 2018, respectively.
-The increase in income tax expense in the current quarter was driven by a prior period tax benefit recorded in the three months ended September 30, 2018, as compared to the same period in the current fiscal year.
+We recognized income tax expense of \$0.3 million and \$0.6 million for the three months ended September 30, 2020 and 2019, respectively.
+The decrease in income tax expense in the current quarter was due to lower foreign earnings in the three months period ended September 30, 2020 as compared to the prior fiscal quarter.

 Starting in our fiscal year 2019, certain income earned by controlling foreign corporations ("CFCs") must be included in the gross income of the CFC's U.S. shareholder.
 The income required to be included in gross income is referred to as global intangible low tax income ("GILTI") and is defined under IRC Section 951A as the excess of the shareholder's net CFC tested income over the net deemed tangible income return.
-The GILTI inclusion amount is expected to be fully absorbed by net operating losses and is not expected to cause us to be in a U.S. taxable income position for fiscal year 2020.
+The GILTI inclusion amount is expected to be fully absorbed by net operating losses carryforward and is not expected to cause us to be in a U.S. taxable income position for fiscal year 2021.